Skip to content

 rounding_strategy: RoundingStrategy = RoundingStrategy.ARITHMETIC,

-- all coverage modules active on the given date, and the corresponding
+- all coverage modules active on the given date

 - all beneficiaries active on the given date